UPDATE Feb 2018

 with the closest to us being in the North Austin/Roundrock area.
 We have yet to begin vaccinating our own personal dogs and

-still advise against commingling your dogs in these dog park type venues.
+still advise against commingling your dogs in those dog park type venues.
+We do stock the vaccine for travelers to affected

 UPDATE MAY 2015